 SIGMA ALPHA IOTA is an international music fraternity for women founded in 1903 at the University of Michigan.
+Its membership is open to both Greek and independent collegiate women.
 Hillsdale's Sigma Mu chapter was founded in 1925.
 Its mission is to encourage, nurture and support the art of music.
 Its purposes are to foster interest in music and to promote interaction among people who share a commitment to music.
 In addition to personal encouragement and support, members may receive scholarships, loans and awards in many areas and at all levels of music-related study.
 Members are required to attend weekly chapter meetings, serve on a committee, and must either perform in the SAI concert or perform a musicale at a chapter meeting.
 Members also assist with fundraisers and service projects, such as the annual Charity Ball, and the upkeep of the SAI house.
-Qualifications for membership include: (1) completion of one or more academic semesters, including one or more music courses (first-semester freshmen and first-semester transfer students are required to wait one semester to join); (2) a cumulative grade-point average of at least 2.8; a music grade-point average of 3.00.
+Qualifications for membership include: (1) completion of one or more academic semesters, including one or more music courses (first-semester freshmen and first-semester transfer students are required to wait one semester to join); (2) a cumulative grade-point average of at least 2.8, and a music grade-point average of 3.0.